ogsmelvin/flarephp/README.md

-Fried PHP
+Flare PHP
 ===

-Fried PHP is a framework that supports mash ups.
+Flare PHP is a framework that supports mash ups.